N103Gremillion/pokedex/README.md

 ##Overview
--Rainbow 6 Siege stats tracker used to track players stats and also pro league stats
+-Pokemon pokedex site used to view stats info about pokemon and other information